Weifang: Economy

-The city is home to the large diesel engine company and factory Weichai.
+The city is home to the large diesel engine company and factory Weichai, and Shengrui Transmission manufacturer.
 The village of Yangjiabu in Hanting District is famous for folk wood-block print (nianhua) and kite production.

 In the 1980s, many sapphire deposits were discovered in Changle County.
 According to released information, billions of carats of sapphire are estimated to lie under an area of 450 km2.
 Mining here has become one of the top four sapphire producers in the world.
 The main feature of this sapphire is the dark blue or close to black color because of the high iron content.

 Established in August 1995, the Weifang Binhai Economic & Technological Development Area (BEDA) is a national economic and technological development area approved by the State Council.
 Covering an area of 677 km2, BEDA has a population of 100,000.
 BEDA possesses a large state-owned industrial land for use with an area of 400 km2.
 BEDA has been accredited as a National Demonstration Zone invigorating the Sea by Science and Technology, National Innovation Base for Rejuvenating Trade through Science and Technology and National Demonstration Eco-Industry Park.

+Weifang is an important economic center of Shandong Province, with numerous shopping centers.
+Fangzi Taihua City, located in Fangzi District, Weifang City, was built by Shandong Century Taihua Group with a construction area of about 130,000 square meters and equipped with 1,200 parking spaces.
+It officially opened on September 17, 2021.